bryanwweber/orbital-mechanics-notes/the-orbit-equation/elliptical-orbits.md

 # Elliptical Orbits ($0 < e < 1$)

 If the eccentricity is between 0 and 1, then the radius of the orbit varies with the true anomaly.
 However, the magnitude of the product $e \cos\nu$ is never greater than one.
-This means that the bottom of the fraction in the orbit equation, Eq. {eq}`eq:scalar-orbit-equation`, is never zero and the orbit is an elliptical shape.
+This means that the bottom of the fraction in the orbit equation, @eq:scalar-orbit-equation, is never zero and the orbit is an elliptical shape.
 The minimum value of $r$ occurs at periapsis where $\nu = 0$ and the maximum value of $r$ is at apoapsis where $\nu = \pi$.
-The distance to periapsis and apoapsis are given by Eq. {eq}`eq:distance-to-periapsis` and Eq. {eq}`eq:distance-to-apoapsis`, respectively.
+The distance to periapsis and apoapsis are given by @eq:distance-to-periapsis and @eq:distance-to-apoapsis, respectively.

 ## Major and Minor Axes

-The geometry of the ellipse is shown in {numref}`fig:elliptical-orbit-definitions`.
+The geometry of the ellipse is shown in @fig:elliptical-orbit-definitions.

 :::{figure} ../images/elliptical-orbit-definitions.svg
 :name: fig:elliptical-orbit-definitions